 Ustekinumab is a type of medication called a biologic therapy, and it is sold in the United States under the brand name Stelara.
 Ustekinumab is a monoclonal antibody that specifically targets interleukin 12 (IL-12) and interleukin 23 (IL-23).
 These interleukins are specific proteins that are involved in the inflammatory response, which is overactive in people with inflammatory bowel disease (IBD) like Crohn's disease or ulcerative colitis.1

 Biologic therapies, or “biologics,” are drugs that have been genetically engineered to act on specific cells or proteins that are involved in the immune system’s inflammatory process.
 Unlike other immune therapies that have an overall, systemic suppressing effect on the immune system, biologics create far less interference with other biological functions.2

 What is ustekinumab?

-Ustekinumab is an injection medication that is used to treat moderately to severely active Crohn’s disease (CD) and ulcerative colitis (UC) who have already tried treatment with immunomodulators, corticosteroids, or tumor necrosis factor (TNF) inhibitors and the previous treatments didn’t work for them or caused a bad reaction.
+Ustekinumab is an injection medication that is used to treat moderately to severely active Crohn’s disease (CD) and ulcerative colitis (UC).
 Ustekinumab is also approved as a treatment for moderate to severe plaque psoriasis and active psoriatic arthritis.3,4